-Best new apps for March: Cool tools for budging, podcasting, and scheduling
+Best new apps for March: Cool tools for budgeting, podcasting, and scheduling

 Podcastle’s new iPhone app shrinks its remote podcasting platform down into a pocket-sized studio.

-With it, you can record podcasts with up to 10 participants right from your iPhone just like you’re having a group phone call.
+With it, you can record podcasts with up to 10 participants right from your iPhone, just like you’re having a group phone call.
 Best of all, each person’s audio track is recorded separately and locally right on their own devices to ensure the highest recording quality and to sidestep headaches such as lag or shaky connections.

 The service touts its “Magic Dust” feature, which uses AI to automatically level everyone’s recorded volume, cancel out background noise, and generally sweeten voice tracks.